annika-maier-uni/comp_work_project/README.md

 --align: Specifies whether to use HISAT2 or STAR as alignment tools.
 Use <HISAT2/ STAR>.
 The default is 'HISAT2'.

+--outDir: Specifies the output directory of the results.
 ```

 ### Now, you can run the pipeline using: